binkley/kunits/README.md

 USD is provided as a practical example.

-The project is a demonstration of the power (and limits) of generics in Kotlin, and writing a clean DSL: see [`main.kt`](src/main/kotlin/hm/binkley/kunits/main.kt).
+The project is a demonstration of the power (and limits) of generics in Kotlin and in writing a clean DSL: see [`main.kt`](src/main/kotlin/hm/binkley/kunits/main.kt).
 It is also fun.